 Submissions

 Alex Adsett Literary represents an amazing group of talented authors.
 While we are a small agency, we punch above our weight and we are looking to grow.
-We have a focus on commercial and genre fiction, but have a growing list of award winning literary fiction and narrative non-fiction.
+We have a focus on commercial and genre fiction, alongside a growing list of award winning literary fiction and narrative non-fiction.

 Submission Guidelines

-1. You have been invited to submit pursuant to a formal or informal pitch to one of our agents, or we have met you at an event or speaking engagement.
+1. You have been invited to submit pursuant to a formal or informal pitch to one of our agents, or we have met you at an event or speaking engagement, or

-2. If someone we know and trust has personally got in touch with us and recommended you.
+2. Someone we know and trust has personally got in touch with us and recommended you, or

-3. You are an author from an under-represented background – First Nations, authors of colour, authors from marginalised cultures, neuroatypical authors, authors with disability, or authors from varied socio-economic circumstances.
-Until mainstream publishing has addressed the imbalance with diversity, we will continue to offer a submission pathway to under-represented and diverse authors.
-Open to authors in Australia, New Zealand, the Pacific or SE Asia only, not USA or Europe.
+3. You are an author from an under-represented background – including First Nations, authors of colour, authors with disability, or authors from varied socio-economic circumstances.
+Open to authors in Australia, New Zealand, the Pacific or SE Asia only.

 AND, your manuscript meets the What We Are Looking For criteria below.